giancoppola/glh-finder/to-do.md

 - Swap to using Local Authority Districts data
-- Finish up testing data JSON
-- Improve the design
+- Improve the responsive design